hubert-sikorski/git-and-github-guide/README.md

 In this case, you can employ merge requests and push permissions.

 Before a branch is merged to master, it needs to be verified and checked for errors.
-Junior developers can create a merge request and assign it to one of the Seniors, so they can review the code and leave comments.
+Junior developers can create a *pull/merge request* and assign it to one of the Seniors, so they can review the code and leave comments.
 If everything’s okay, the request is accepted and the branch is merged.